I La Galigo: Production

 While parts of the story are narrated, the actors are not speaking but expressing themselves through dance and gestures.
 The three-hour-long performance is accompanied extensively by light effects characteristic for Wilson's work and music by an onstage ensemble.
 Their music sounds traditional, but has actually been composed for the production by the Javanese composer Rahayu Supanggah after intensive research in South Sulawesi.
 For better dramatic expression, other Javanese and Balinese instruments were added to the initially five traditional Sulawesi instruments and new ones were made as well, amounting eventually to 70 instruments played by 12 musicians.

 Rehearsals for I La Galigo began in workshops at The Watermill Center on Long Island, New York.

 Cast

-The production cast consists of 53 musicians and dancers, exclusively from Indonesia and mostly from Sulawesi, as well as one of the few remaining bissu shamans, Puang Matoa Saidi, from the Bugis transvestite community who narrates parts of the story.
+The production cast consists of 53 musicians and dancers, exclusively from Indonesia and mostly from Sulawesi, as well as one of the few remaining bissu, Puang Matoa Saidi from the Bugis community, who narrates parts of the story.